Why Hire a Real Estate Agent When You’re Selling or Buying

 Dovenbarger says agents understand the difference between so-so properties and exceptional properties, the latter of which may require the buyer to sweeten the deal.
 “We can say, hey, this property has a beautiful yard, a beautiful swimming pool, all that.
 It’s important to let the buyer know that it’s in their best interest to pay for the survey and to pay for the closing costs,” notes Dovenbarger.

-A few other expenses that can be negotiated down include home warranty premiums, repair costs, and cosmetic updates to the home.
+Other expenses that can be negotiated down include home warranty premiums, repair costs, and cosmetic updates to the home.
 The buyer can also opt to pay their own closing costs.

 9. Serves as an advocate from listing to closing

-“As a Realtor®, we’re required to have the best interests of our clients in mind and work as their advocate,” says Dovenbarger.
+“As a Realtor, we’re required to have the best interests of our clients in mind and work as their advocate,” says Dovenbarger.
 “So every time we strike a deal we’re looking out for the best interests of our client; that’s our fiduciary responsibility to look out for your best interest.”

 Why hire a real estate agent if you’re buying